-LinkedIn enforces a soft cap of ~100 connection requests per rolling 7-day window.
-Exceeding it triggers a temporary restriction (you can't send invitations for 1-2 weeks).
-Repeated violations escalate.
+LinkedIn enforces a soft cap of roughly 100 connection requests per rolling 7-day window.
+Exceeding it tends to trigger a temporary restriction, typically an inability to send invitations for 1-2 weeks.
+Repeated violations tend to escalate in severity.

 The actual limit